Prospective Students

 What happens before the Extreme course?

 Every fall, we receive applications for the upcoming Extreme class.
 The application process is highly competitive and final students are selected based on their passion for the class, proclivity to make things and prior experience in addition to their discipline.
-A typical Extreme class is 25% business students, 25% engineering students and 50% from other programs as wide ranging as Medicine, Education, International Policy, and Earth Systems.
-Because we know the mix of projects provided by our partners, we may try to attract more students from specific departments to work on those projects.
-For example, if we have a project involving architecture, we will look to admit several students with architecture backgrounds.
+Each Extreme cohort is typically a mix of 25% business students, 25% engineering students and 50% from other programs as wide ranging as Medicine, Education, International Policy, and Earth Systems.
+We highly encourage students from across Stanford to apply and strive for a diversity of student applicants.

 Winter Quarter

-Winter quarter of the course immerses students in the fundamentals of design thinking.
+Winter quarter immerses students in the fundamentals of design thinking.
 Topics include need finding, user empathy, rapid prototyping and iteration, and collaborative dynamics.
-Students learn the design process experientially, as they are coached through a number of fast-paced design projects, culminating in a real-world project with local partners.
-In parallel with these projects, the course gives students a background on design for various communities, including economic, technological, and cultural considerations.
+Students learn the design process experientially, as they are coached through a number of fast-paced design projects, culminating in a real-world project with partners.
+We strive to give students a strong foundation on co-designing with various communities, including economic, technological, and cultural considerations.

 Spring Break

 Over spring break, student representatives from each team travel to the project sites for intensive research activities.
-While there, they explore the needs of the communities and make arrangements with their partners to collaborate over the spring quarter.
-Teams gain empathy with all stakeholders in order to develop solutions that fit into the culture, aspirations, and constraints of their target populations.
+Students hey explore the needs of the communities and make arrangements with their partners to collaborate over spring quarter.
+Teams gain empathy with stakeholders in order to develop solutions that fit into the culture, aspirations, and constraints of their intended communities.

 Spring Quarter

 During Spring Quarter, teams will iterate on their designs and business models through a rapid sequence of prototypes, user tests, and design reviews.
-In parallel, students interact with experts and entrepreneurs who have launched social impact ventures, including several class alumni.
+Students will interact with experts and entrepreneurs who have launched social impact ventures, including several class alumni and the extended Extreme community network.

-The final deliverable is a product or service framed in a comprehensive implementation plan including the business model, the technical innovations, the cultural rationale, and the appropriate next steps.
+The final deliverable is a product or service framed in a comprehensive implementation plan including a business model, technical innovations, cultural rationale, and the most appropriate next steps.
 The course culminates in a professional presentation to the partners and a panel of industry experts.